 Created by Belgian illustrator Morris in 1946, the 95 books about the wandering cowboy have been adapted as cartoons and movies and have sold more than 300 million copies.
-Until now, Lucky Luke had almost never left American soil.
+But until now, Lucky Luke had almost never left American soil.
 His adventures had led him to Mexico (Tortillas for the Daltons, 1967) and Canada (The Daltons in a Blizzard, 1962), although never across the Atlantic.
-In Lucky Luke, a Cowboy in Paris, published in French and English, the sheriff has left the American West for the first time to visit France during the 19th century.
+In A Cowboy in Paris, published in French and English, Lucky Luke has left the American West for the first time to visit France during the 19th century.

 The Franco-Belgian cowboy comics series has never tried to hide its fascination for the legend of the Wild West.
 The first adventures of Lucky Luke were published in the Almanach de Spirou comic-book journal in 1947.
 Its protagonist was developed by illustrator Morris and writer Goscinny (who created the successful Asterix comics with Uderzo and Le Petit Nicolas with his friend Sempé).
 While sketching his cowboy, Morris drew inspiration from a gallery of historical figures such as judge and outlaw Roy Bean, adventurer Calamity Jane, and stagecoach robber Jesse James who terrorized law-abiding folks in the United States during the 1870s.